xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Groups.rst

 .. include:: ../Includes.txt

+.. _admin-manual-fegroups:
 .. _admin-manual-begroups:
-.. _admin-manual-fegroups:

-BE_GROUPS and FE_GROUPS
+FE_GROUPS and BE_GROUPS
 -----------------------

 The fourth and sixth tabs can be fill exactly the same way.
-The only difference between them is that BE\_GROUPS stores the configurations for the backend LDAP usergroup association and FE\_GROUPS stores the configurations for the frontend LDAP user group association.
-You will only fill the sections you need, BE\_GROUPS if you need backend authentication and FE\_GROUPS if you need frontend authentication.
-You can skip this entire section if you just want to validate the authentication and do not want to use groups from LDAP.
+The only difference between them is that FE_GROUPS stores the configurations for the frontend LDAP user group association and BE_GROUPS stores the configurations for the backend LDAP user group association.

+You may only fill the sections you need; that is, FE_GROUPS if you need frontend authentication and BE_GROUPS if you need backend authentication.

+You should skip this entire section if you just want to validate the authentication and do not want to use any groups coming from LDAP.

 - **Base DN:** Full DN path of the directory containing all the groups that are related to your LDAP users and you want to use in your TYPO3 website.